Employers - Bay Area Commuter Benefits Program

 While the bill authorizes BAAQMD and MTC to adopt this policy on or after January 1, 2013, schedules for adoption are being considered at this time, and have not yet been finalized.
 Once the policy is adopted, affected businesses will have an additional six months to comply.

-The policy will cover Bay Area businesses with an average of 50 or more full-time employees working at any location within Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo and Santa Clara counties, plus the southwest portion of Solano County and the southern portion of Sonoma County.
+The policy will cover Bay Area business employers with 50 or more full-time employees working at any location within Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo and Santa Clara counties, plus the southwest portion of Solano County and the southern portion of Sonoma County.
 (For precise details of the Solano and Sonoma county boundaries visit http://www.baaqmd.gov/The-Air-District/Jurisdiction.aspx.

-A person who works for a covered employer (see # 3 above) and who worked an average of 20 or more hours per week in the prior calendar month.
+A person who works for a covered employer and who worked an average of 20 or more hours per week in the prior calendar month.

 Yes.
 MTC and BAAQMD are providing employers with opportunities to provide input through meetings with business organizations.
 If your company belongs to a business organization that would like a presentation, please email firstname.lastname@example.org.

-As noted in question 1, the policy offers employers a menu of options for compliance, including Option 1 where the employer is simply required to offer its employees the option to pay for their transportation benefit with pre-tax dollars.
+As noted in the first FAQ, the policy offers employers a menu of options for compliance, including the first where the employer is simply required to offer its employees the option to pay for their transportation benefit with pre-tax dollars.
 If no employees accept this offer, the employer will nevertheless be deemed in compliance with the measure as long as the employer makes a good-faith effort to inform the employees of the option.
 Typically, employer cost savings associated with lower payroll taxes outweigh any payroll adjustment costs.

 For More Information

 We will send updates via email/electronic newsletter to employers who are already registered with the 511 Rideshare program.
-If your company is not already working with 511 Rideshare, please visit our contact page to find your employers representative and contact them via email or phone for more information.
+If your company is not already working with 511 Rideshare, please visit our contact page to find your employer services representative and contact them via email or phone for more information.

 Also please visit this page frequently to stay up to date on the latest information about the policy.